AliHaine/BULCommandEffect/README.md

        example1:                                        <--- The name of your effect, have to be unique
           commands: [/mysuper command]                  <--- List of the commands who active your effect
           effects: [REGENERATION 1, INCREASE_DAMAGE 2]  <--- List of the Potion effects and their amplifier
-          duration: 60                                  <--- Duration of the Potion effects (0 for infinite)
+          duration: 60                                  <--- (Optional) Duration of the Potion effects (0 for infinite)
-          cooldown: 300                                 <--- Cooldown between each use of your effect
+          cooldown: 300                                 <--- (Optional) Cooldown between each use of your effect
-          perm: my.custom.permission                    <--- Permission to allow the use of your effect
+          perm: my.custom.permission                    <--- (Optional) Permission to allow the use of your effect
         nightvision_example:
            commands: [/nv, /nightvision, /night vision]
            effects: [NIGHT_VISION 1]
-           duration: 99999
-           cooldown: 10
-           perm: nightvision.permission

 > Define all the messages and actionbar text.
 If you don't want a specifique message you can define nothing beetwen the two "" quotation